random-satyajit/VCAP/README.md

 ## 🎮 Game Configuration

-Game configuration is where Katana's flexibility truly shines.
+Game configuration is where VCAP's flexibility truly shines.
 The system supports two distinct approaches to automation, each designed for different use cases and complexity levels.

 ### Configuration Types